bosley/sxs/pkg/runtime/THEORY.md

 I for some reason have an addiction to making things like this.
 The first one was "Nabla + Solace" in 2020 where I made a bytecode and assembler + high level language.

-Anway, here we go again
+Anyway, here we go again

-In this case I was making a distributed kv store that has a networkd real-time event system (insulalabs.io btw.)
+In this case I was making a distributed kv store that has a networked real-time event system (insulalabs.io btw.)

 It kind of tickled me thinking about the insi project as if it was multiple microcontrollers all doing the actions needed to stay in sync and offer the eventing network.